 Visit over 30 fruit and flower farms, in the foothills of Mt Hood in Oregon.

-There are so many farms to choose from, but the Gorge White House is amongst the best.
-Other great options along the Hood River Fruit Loop, include Hood River Lavender Farms, Mt Hood Organic Farms, and Kiyokawa Family Orchards.
+5. There are other great options along the Hood River Fruit Loop, including the Hood River Lavender Farms, Mt Hood Organic Farms, and Kiyokawa Family Orchards.

 One of the most popular stops along the Hood River Fruit Loop is the Gorge White House along Highway 35.